con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mnyam pa nyid kyi ye shes kyi stod pa'i le'u ste dgu pa'o/ /
 >> 	tog] VM; rtog NyiGyu

-His body bodiless, the best of bodies,
+With body bodiless, the best of bodies,
-Having realised the pinnacle of bodies,
+With realization of the peak of bodies,
-Displaying his forms of every possible kind,
+Displaying his form in every possible way,
-He is the great gem, most precious stone; (142)
+He is the greatest stone, the precious gem; (142)

 This concludes fourteen verses showing the wisdom of equality.

 * 142b, kāyakoṭivibhāvakaḥ: Our translation follows the ancient translation.
 Vilāsavajra's commentary, as well as probably also the Kangyur translation, suggests: 'He who manifests ten million bodies'.
 The ancient translation and VV both likely based on the same reading of the Sanskrit text.